SasView/sasmodels/doc/developer/calculator.rst

 - NUM_MAGNETIC is the number of magnetic SLDs
 - MAGNETIC_PARS is a comma separated list of the magnetic SLDs, indicating their locations in the values vector.
-- MAGNETIC_PAR1, ... are the first three magnetic parameter ids so we can hard code the setting of magnetic values if there are only a few of them.
 - KERNEL_NAME is the name of the function being declared
 - PARAMETER_TABLE is the declaration of the parameters to the kernel: